mmontesanonyc/my-work/content/posts/covid-19-pages/index.md

 - We brought our knowledge to the world, allowing it to influence research, policy, and pandemic response
 - We raised the profile of the importance of smart, strategic data communication in the department
 - We advised people in other jurisdictions' health agencies on how to do similar work

+---

+We described this work in the American Journal of Public Health: [Montesano et al. "Successful, Easy to Access, Online Publication of COVID-19 Data During the Pandemic, New York City, 2020."](https://ajph.aphapublications.org/doi/full/10.2105/AJPH.2021.306446)